faradayfury/garden/_notes/Re-designing Devfolio's Hackathon Application Flow/Re-Designing Devfolio's Hackathon Application Flow.md

 Our hackathon application flow processes 50,000+ monthly participants.
 But we were hemorrhaging opportunity: 75% abandoned before even starting – roughly 37,500 builders lost each month.

-Hackathons drive 70% of our platform engagement, and successful participants have 3x higher lifetime value.
+Hackathons drive 70% of our platform engagement, and successful participants tend to come back more often.
 Every abandoned application meant losing potential project contributors, mentors, and future organizers.
 Poor completion rates also risked our standing with event organizers who needed robust applicant pools.

 While competitors treated applications as simple Google Forms, we saw our biggest differentiation opportunity: turn our application flow into a competitive moat that would make Devfolio the obvious choice for serious hackathon organizers.